 “I simply play my game and try to do everything I can,” he said.

 With over 300 appearances to his name, Poulsen has played more games than any other player in Leipzig’s history.
-And he is clearly relishing extra competition following Andre Silva’s arrival in the close season.
+And he was clearly relishing extra competition following Andre Silva’s arrival in the 2021 close season.

-Silva came closest to dislodging Robert Lewandowski as the Bundesliga’s topscorer in 2020/21 - scoring 28 goals for Frankfurt - but the Portuguese forward is facing a real battle for a starting spot thanks to Poulsen’s never-say-die attitude.
+Silva came closest to dislodging Robert Lewandowski as the Bundesliga’s top scorer in 2020/21 - scoring 28 goals for Frankfurt - but the Portuguese forward faced a real battle for a starting spot thanks to Poulsen’s never-say-die attitude.

 The 6’3” frontman’s best return in the top flight was when he found the net 15 times in the 2018/19 campaign, but it would be foolish to judge his contribution on goals alone.
 He has regularly proven himself the ultimate team player, wearing down defenders by rarely letting a ball forward go uncontested as well as doing more than his share of intensive pressing out of possession.